tormi/WunderWay/working-at-wunderkraut/career-development/personal-growth-peer-review.md

 Every six months, you can ask your buddy to collect feedback from three to five co-workers of your choice.
 Choose co-workers who will have gained insight from working closely with you recently.

 Your buddy introduces your own goals to the co-workers.
-These can include:
+Some examples are:

 1. Where do you want to be in five years
-2. How can I be more open, professional, healthy, fluid, and a leader?
-See [our principles](/about-the-company/principles/) 3.
+2. How can I be more open, professional, healthy, fluid, and a better leader?
+See [our principles](/about-the-company/principles/)
+3. How can I support you more?

-Your buddy collects answers to the following questions?
+Your buddy collects answers to the following questions:

-1. What you should keep doing to achieve these goals?
+1. What you should keep doing to achieve these goals.
-2. What you should start doing to achieve these goals?
+2. What you should start doing to achieve these goals.
-3. What you should stop doing to achieve these goals?
+3. What you should stop doing to achieve these goals.

 Your buddy then identifies common trends and highlights important points and presents the anonymous feedback to you.